Kmilka/reaktor-assignment/README.md

 # Reaktor-assignment for the Spring Internship

-More info about internship [here](https://www.reaktor.com/careers/developer-spring-2021-4939207002/)
+More info about internship 2021 [here](https://www.reaktor.com/careers/developer-spring-2021-4939207002/)

 ## About the App

 It's an app to use in warehouses.
 It displays lists of products per category.
-For now only 3 categories: jackets. shirts and accessories.
+For now only 3 categories: jackets, shirts and accessories.

 ## About the realization